Other Base Metals from Russia Tariff: 10% (2026)

 Among US trading partners for other base metals, Russia plays a notable role, with approximately $25B in total bilateral trade.

-As of mid-2026, other base metals imports from Russia face a base tariff rate of 10% under Section 122 of the Trade Act of 1974.
-This rate replaced the previous IEEPA reciprocal tariff following the Supreme Court's 6-3 ruling in Learning Resources v.
+As of mid-2026, other base metals imports from Russia face a base tariff rate of 10% under the Section 301 forced-labor tariff (a two-tier 10%/12.5% duty), which replaced the flat 10% Section 122 rate when it expired July 24, 2026.
+Section 122 had itself replaced the IEEPA reciprocal tariff following the Supreme Court's 6-3 ruling in Learning Resources v.
 Trump (with V.O.S.
 Selections) on February 20, 2026.

-Other Base Metals (HTS Chapter 81) carry an average MFN duty rate of 3.5% in addition to the Section 122 tariff.
+Other Base Metals (HTS Chapter 81) carry an average MFN duty rate of 3.5% in addition to the base forced-labor tariff.
 No additional Section 232 or Section 301 surcharges apply to most products in this category from Russia.

 Key products in HTS Chapter 81 imported from Russia include Tungsten wire and rods, Titanium bars, Magnesium ingots, Cobalt, Molybdenum, and Tantalum capacitors.